Shut Up (And Give Me Whatever You Got): Background

 "Shut Up (And Give Me Whatever You Got)" was the first song Lily ever recorded in the studio.
 Behind the meaning of the track, Lily revealed; "I wanted to do a ‘girl power’ song, a basically girls could listen to it and be like ‘Yeah, I can stand up for myself, I’m a strong independent woman.’
 That’s what I wanted to get out of this song was for girls to feel like they could relate to it."
 In late October 2012, she revealed to Yahoo!
 News the title of the single and said it was a lot darker than her previous single.
-On 2 November 2012, the single premiered via a lyric video which was upload to her official YouTube channel.
+On 2 November 2012, the single premiered via a lyric video which was uploaded to her official YouTube channel.
 The artwork for the single, which sees LiIy striking a pose, while an alternative black and white head shot of herself is placed over her face, was released on 12 December 2012.